oakasapoglu/projectile-drift/README.md

 - Real-time visualization of trajectory, velocity, and acceleration vectors plus HUD metrics (speed, |a|, radius of curvature, |w|)
 - Objective loop with glowing energy gates to chase, earn score, and set lap records
 - Lock-to-target mode (press **L**) that automatically steers the projectile toward the current gate
+- Cached geometry and a 120 FPS render loop for smoother flight and lower CPU overhead

 ## Requirements